ghc-proposals/ghc-proposals/proposals/0000-mutable-fields.rst

   mutFst :: MutPair a b -> Mutable a mutSnd :: MutPair a b -> Mutable b

-so record selction and pattern matching work out smoothly.
+so record selection and pattern matching work out smoothly.
 Record construction is also fine::

   do